Rasbon99/SelfPlagAI/README.md

 1. **`main.py`**

-   * **Dashboard Layout**: A wide-layout page titled “🧠 Dashboard SelfPlagAI” with three control panels:
+   * **Dashboard Layout**: A wide-layout with three control panels:

      * **Model selector** to choose among base model names.
      * **Database selector** to pick the MongoDB evaluation collection.
-     * **View mode selector** (“Generations” vs. “Question”) to switch between aggregate trends and per-question analysis.
+     * **View mode selector** to switch between aggregate trends and per-question analysis.
-   * **Generations View**: Plots line charts of evaluation metrics (Exact Match, F1, BERTScore F1, Semantic Similarity) across all generations for the selected model/database pair.
+   * **Generations View**: Plots line charts of evaluation metrics (Exact Match, F1, BERTScore F1, Semantic Similarity and Type-Token Ratio) across all generations for the selected model/database pair.
    * **Question View**:

      * Presents a dropdown of all test-set questions.
      * Displays a multi-metric line chart showing how the selected question’s performance evolves across generations.
      * Shows the question’s context and reference answer, alongside a table of the model’s prediction at each generation.

-2. **`utils/mongo.py`**
+2. **`mongo.py`**

-   * **Data Retrieval**: Connects to MongoDB using credentials from `key.env` and the shared `db_utils` module.
+   * **Data Retrieval**: Establishes a connection to MongoDB using credentials loaded from `key.env` and shared functions in `db_utils.py`.
+It reads two collections—`evaluation_results` (per-generation metrics and metadata) and `ttr_results` (type-token ratio metrics)—into pandas DataFrames, cached for performance.
-   * **Metric Aggregation**: Reads the `evaluation_results` collection into a pandas DataFrame, extracts per-generation dictionaries of scores and metadata, and constructs a unified table with one row per generation containing all aggregated and individual-example metrics.

-A simplified alternative UI lives in **`metriche.py`**, offering the same two view modes with built-in Streamlit line charts and dataframes for quick prototyping.
+   * **Metric Aggregation and Enrichment**:

+     * Iterates over all `generation_*` fields in the evaluation DataFrame to unpack each generation’s dictionary of scores (Exact Match, F1, BERTScore, semantic similarity, lengths, etc.) and per-example arrays (predictions, references, questions, contexts).
+     * For each generation, it also retrieves **individual TTR** values (one per test question) and a **mean TTR** for that generation from the `ttr_results` DataFrame, adding `individual_ttr` and `ttr` columns.
+     * Constructs a unified DataFrame where each row represents one generation, combining all aggregated metrics, per-question scores, and newly integrated TTR statistics for downstream plotting and analysis.

 With this backend-to-frontend pipeline, SelfPlagAI equips researchers and engineers to: